Predicting Perinatal Mental Health Issues

 • Unplanned or unwanted pregnancy

-Signs and Symptoms of Perinatal Mental Illness
+Signs and Symptoms of Perinatal Mental Health Issues

 • Panic attacks (palpitations, shortness of breath, shaking)